 10. Avoid spam filters

-Email open rates are directly dependent on spam filters.If your messages reach the spam folder, your open rates will be very low.
-There are loads of elements that can set off the spam filters, so it’s extremely useful to read on this and make sure that your content complies.
+Email open rates are directly dependent on spam filters.If your messages reach the spam folder, your open rates will obviously be very low because nobody will actually get to see the email in their inboxes.
+There are loads of elements that can set off the spam filters, which we’ve covered better in an article dedicated to email spam filters, so it’s extremely useful to read more info on this and make sure that your content complies.
 Some basic tips include avoiding using caps in your subjects or overusing words that are marked as spam like “free”, “sale”, “buy”, “purchase”, etc.

 Following these steps will definitely get you going in the right direction with your email marketing campaigns.
 It’s important to always plan a couple of steps ahead and try to correlate your email campaigns.
 Not every client will get engaged with a first-off, so including the same call to action in other emails that offer a different value proposition is usually a very good idea.Tags: email conversion rateemail marketingemail open rateemail spam filteremail templates